Applying for a residence permit to move to a close relative in Sweden

 If you want to move to Sweden to live with a close relative, you need a residence permit.
-You can find answers to the most common questions in the document on the right.

-Swedish Migration Agency online application
+Swedish Migration Agency web application

 Rules and required documents